Learning how to forgive is one of the best things you can do for yourself.

 What is Forgiveness?

-Simply said, it is when we release someone from the hurt they have caused.
+Forgiveness is when we release someone from the hurt they have caused us.
 This includes yourself.
 You can also look at it as healing the emotions you had when an event took place.

 What Forgiveness is Not